 Educate patients about normal responses to stress and trauma.
 Normal responses can include anxiety, apprehension, disbelief, anger, insomnia, concentration problems, fatigue, irritability.
 In some patients, increase in pain and other physical symptoms are common.
 These reactions to stress are usually transient and will likely resolve with time once patients adapt to the changes brought on by COVID-19 pandemic.
 If a patient reports having these stress response symptoms that are not going away after a few weeks, or that are severe enough to cause significant distress or interfere with daily functioning, then you may need to assess them for the development of adjustment disorder with anxiety, acute stress reaction or new onset generalized anxiety disorder.

 We don’t want reactively to give anxious patients PRN alprazolam or lorazepam without a thorough assessment.
 Patients often ask for PRN benzos because they want immediate relief of their anxiety.
 I can’t tell you how many times I had patients who were referred to me by their PCP for persistent anxiety, and I had to take them off PRN benzos.
 Even if a patient is having recurrent panic attacks, the panic attacks are usually due to an underlying anxiety disorder or depression.
 Just treating the intermittent panic attacks is not going to treat their underlying condition.
 Also, a panic attack comes on within 10 minutes.
 PRN benzos may take 30 minutes to an hour to take effect, so PRN dosing is not effective in preventing a panic attack.
-It is preferable to start patients on a SSRI first or refer them to a psychiatrist if the case is more complex.
+It is preferable to start patients on a SSRI first and then explore other options if needed.

 Dr Choy is past president of the Orange County Psychiatric Society and a distinguished fellow of the American Psychiatric Association.
 Website: https://www.121psychiatry.com.